UMAprotocol/docs/docs/oracle/econ-architecture.md

 sidebar_label: Solving the oracle problem
 ---

+## Economic Guarantees

+Despite a large body of existing research into oracle system design, current oracle solutions are missing one key feature: an economic guarantee around the cost of corrupting the oracle.

+Economic guarantees are critical for the development of useful smart contracts, particularly in decentralized finance (DeFi) applications.
+UMA’s oracle system guarantees the economic security of a smart contract and oracle system in a fully decentralized and permissionless blockchain setting.

 The DVM embraces the fact that any on-chain oracle can be corrupted — for a price.
 Because there is no "rule of law" on blockchains outside of economic incentives, UMA's DVM relies on a system of economic incentives to ensure that there is no profitable way to corrupt the DVM.